Tsukina-7mochi/esbuild-plugin-debug-switch/readme.md

 # esbuild-plugin-debug-switch

-A plugin to switch between production build and development build.
+A plugin to switch debug mode to be enabled or disabled in the build.
 This plugin works great when static brunch is removed by esbuild optimization (`minify = true`).

 ## Usage